matt123miller/n-prime-numbers/README.md

 ## Notes:
- - [] I remember reading about a mendel sieve algorithm, maybe that's appropriate?
+ - I remember reading about a ~~mendel sieve~~ [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm, maybe that's appropriate?
- - [] Write tests first, then write the minimum code required to pass that test.
+ - Write tests first, then write the minimum code required to pass that test.
     - This means adding things like checking for the right sort of input etc. comes AFTER writing the tests for business logic and the code that passes the test.
- - [Fact] is cool for the Xunit testing library, but [Theory] is cooler!
+ - The [Fact] attribute is cool for the Xunit testing library, but [Theory] is cooler!
+ - What's a good way to find up to 20,000 primes, per the requirements, without putting the business logic in the tests?
+Would the code required to make writing tests easier make normal business logic harder to write?